jhan15/traffic_cones_detection/README.md

-# traffic_cones_detection_color_recognition
+# traffic_cones_detection

+It's a project to detect traffic cones and recognize the colors as well.

+## Dataset and annotation

+I used a self-collected cone dataset.
+Thus, I also need to annotate the images myself.
+Here, I utilized an online annotation website [Roboflow](https://roboflow.com/), it provides services such as annotation, pre-processig, and augmentation.
+However, it has limitation of 1,000 source images and 5,000 generated images for free users.

+## Model

-detection - yolov5
+cone detection - yolov5

-color recognition - dominant color calculation for buttom half of detection box
+color recognition - dominant color of buttom half of the detection box

-## output
+## Result

 ![2](https://user-images.githubusercontent.com/62132206/118353597-5d822000-b567-11eb-9e09-dd39bc877487.jpeg)